HiMAC: Hierarchical Macro-Micro Learning for Long-Horizon LLM Agents: Introduction

 The rapid evolution of Large Language Models (LLMs) has sparked a paradigm shift in agentic AI, transitioning from passive answering systems to autonomous agents capable of active environment interaction \cite{wang2024survey, sapkota2025ai, sang2025beyond}.
 By grounding linguistic reasoning in sequential decision-making, LLM-based agents have demonstrated impressive proficiency in short-horizon tasks\cite{li2022pre, chen2024efficient}.
 However, current LLM agents exhibit three coupled failure modes in long-horizon settings: exponential exploration complexity, delayed credit assignment, and semantic drift across extended reasoning trajectories.

 The prevailing landscape of agentic control is dominated by "flat" policy architectures\cite{huang2024understanding, chen2024can, erdogan2025plan}.
 In these paradigms, a single autoregressive model is tasked with generating both high-level thoughts and low-level actions in a dense, token-by-token manner.
-While straightforward, this monolithic formulation suffers fundamentally from the curse of dimensionality in exploration. \cite{yao2023tree, kulkarni2016hierarchical, xie2024travelplanner, chang2024agentboard} Under this setting, the agent must navigate a vast combinatorial search space using myopic next-token prediction.
+While straightforward, this monolithic formulation suffers fundamentally from the curse of dimensionality in exploration~\cite{yao2023tree, kulkarni2016hierarchical, xie2024travelplanner, chang2024agentboard}.
+Under this setting, the agent must navigate a vast combinatorial search space using myopic next-token prediction.
 In such flat trajectories, errors do not merely occur but also propagate exponentially.
 A minor syntactic deviation in an early step often cascades into irreversible failure states, causing the agent to lose track of the global goal.
 This limitation indicates that relying solely on the inherent reasoning capabilities of generic LLMs is insufficient; structural inductive biases are required to decouple global planning from local control \cite{dayan1992feudal, parr1997reinforcement, sutton1999between, barto2003recent}.

 This calls for a fundamental shift in how LLM agents are structured.
 We propose \textbf{HiMAC} (\textbf{Hi}erarchical \textbf{M}acro-Micro \textbf{A}gentic \textbf{C}ontrol), a framework that explicitly organizes the agent as a two-level cooperation.
 The Macro-Policy operates as a strategic planner: given a task instruction, it searches over a latent semantic space to produce a blueprint—a structured sequence of natural language sub-goals that decompose the long-horizon objective into tractable milestones.
 Conditioned on this blueprint, the Micro-Policy operates as a focused executor, generating atomic actions for each sub-goal in sequence.
-As illustrated in Fig. \ref{fig:case compare}, this separation fundamentally changes the nature of the exploration problem: rather than navigating an exponentially large joint action-reasoning space in a single flat trajectory, each level operates within a dramatically reduced search space, and errors at the execution level are contained within individual sub-goal segments rather than cascading across the full horizon.
+As illustrated in Fig. \ref{fig:case compare}, this separation fundamentally changes the nature of the exploration problem: rather than navigating an exponentially large joint action-reasoning space in a single flat trajectory.